OpenBB-finance/OpenBB/website/content/sdk/guides/basics/structure.md

 ### Docstrings

-In addition to Python's built-in help, docstrings are also displayed in the Contextual Help window, within a Jupyter environment; type hints included.
+In addition to Python's built-in help, docstrings are also displayed in the Contextual Help window, within a Jupyter environment; type hints are included.

 ```python
 help(openbb.economy.events)